jboss-mobile/unified-push-quickstarts/client/contacts-mobile-ios-client-swift/README.md

 quickstart-push-ios: CRUD Mobile Application showing the AeroGear Push feature on iOS  (Swift version)
 ======================================================================================================

+**This application is deprecated.
+It was written using Swift 1.2.**

 Author: Christos Vasilakis (cvasilak)
 Level: Beginner
 Technologies: Swift, iOS